ReyaLab/AI_Colony_Counter/README.md

 <img width="572" alt="example2" src="https://github.com/user-attachments/assets/4d8a9ec4-f1f7-4bad-9ebe-16ba7b83b074" />

 Installation:
+Have Python3, and the following libraries: Numpy, Pandas, Tkinter, Opencv, Transformers, PIL, matplotlib.
+NVIDIA's CUDA is recommended for performance but not strictly necessary for usage.
+Download the three python files above and the model itself.
-Have Python3, and the following libraries: Numpy, Pandas, Tkinter, Opencv, Transformers Then change the paths in the python scripts so they call each other and the model.
+Then change the paths in the python scripts so they call each other and the model.

 You run the GUI file, and then select .tif files in the dropdown.